-Christian Counselling is a burgeoning field, so it’s no surprise that our Master of Arts in Counselling is among our most popular programs here at Providence.
+Counselling is a burgeoning field, so it’s no surprise that our Master of Arts in Counselling is among our most popular programs here at Providence.
 Your counselling training will equip you with the knowledge and competency to integrate Christian worldview into mainstream practices, enabling you to effectively counsel individuals, families, couples and groups.
-This program is offered at both our main, Otterburne campus and our Alberta extension site in Calgary.
+This program is offered at both our main Otterburne campus, and our Alberta extension site in Cochrane.
 The Distance Education element consists of a blend of online study, directed study and modular coursework.

 *Graduates of our M.A in Counselling program meet the requirements to be an Associate Counsellor with the Professional Association of Christian Counsellors and Psychotherapists (PACCP).
 Graduates are also able to register with other provincial associations.
 See individual provincial websites for more information or contact email@example.com.

-Students of the Alberta Extension Site will complete most of their counselling courses through a series of one week modules, semester long courses and online.
+Students of the Alberta Extension Site will complete most of their counselling courses through a series of one week modules, hybrid courses and online.
 Bible and Theology courses can be taken directly or through online courses provided by Providence Seminary.
+To view what courses are currently being offered, see our course offerings here.

 International students with English as a second language are required to provide an official iBt TOEFL score with the following minimum iBT scores: Reading Skills: 20; Listening Skills: 22; Speaking Skills: 26; and Writing Skills: 24.
 At the discretion of the Counselling Department, other students may also be required to take this test.